LJennings11/larrys-store/README.md

 Administrators can edit add items, remove members, and view all previous transactions.
 Adminstrator actions are require a token.
 This token is passed on the REST calls.

+A default admin account is created: username=admin, password=admin

 ## Non-Admin actions

 Anyone can view the shop.